 IV.
 Mounts

 You probably want to mount your camera behind and above your primary monitor.
-I use a large desk mount for this, but if you are often travelling or on a laptop, a smaller one works.
+I use a large desk mount for this, but if you are often traveling or on a laptop, a smaller one works.

 Base camera mount: Elgato Desk Clamp ($40)